rfabbri/pd-macambira/externals/moocow/pdstring/README.txt

 BUILD OPTIONS
     The 'configure' script supports the following options, among others:

+    * --help
+        Output a brief usage summary of the 'configure' script, including a list of supported options and influential environment variables.

     * --enable-debug , --disable-debug
         Whether to enable verbose debugging messages.
 Default=no.